 Available in three trim levels - SE, Premium and Premium SE - the Kona Electric is offered with a 39 kWh or 64 kWh battery pack, along with Apple CarPlay and Android Auto.

-The Hyundai's acceleration cannot match that of any Tesla (as little as 2.4 seconds in the Model S with the Ludicrous Mode upgrade) but posts a 0-62 mph (100 km/h) time of 7.6 seconds, which is perfectly adequate for a sensible family car.
+The Hyundai's acceleration cannot match that of any Tesla (as little as 2.3 seconds in the Model S Performance) but posts a 0-62 mph (100 km/h) time of 7.6 seconds, which is perfectly adequate for a sensible family car.

 Hyundai also lacks access to Tesla's Supercharger network (which is for the exclusive use of Tesla drivers) but can still fully recharge in 75 minute using a rapid public charger.

-The first luxury electric car to come from an established brand - and thus take the fight more directly to Tesla than anyone else - is the Jaguar I-Pace.
+The first luxury electric car to come from an established brand – and thus take the fight to Tesla before anyone else – is the Jaguar I-Pace.

-The Jaguar is short on range compared to the Model S and Model X, at 234 miles, but at $69,500 its starting price is somewhat less than its US rivals.
+The Jaguar is short on range compared to the Model S and Model X, at 234 miles, but at $70,875 its starting price is slightly less than its US rivals.

 The I-Pace reviewed very well when it was launched in 2018, and offers sports car performance (0-60 mph in 4.5 seconds) from a practical family car with plenty of stowage space, thanks to its lack of a bulky engine and associated drivetrain.

-If you can find a rapid 100kW DC public charger (more of which will be available soon), the Jaguar can refill its battery pack from almost empty to 80 percent in 45 minutes.
+If you can find a rapid 100kW DC public charger, the Jaguar can refill its battery pack from almost empty to 80 percent in 45 minutes.

 The new e+ model of Nissan Leaf has a much larger range, of 226 milesNissan

-New for 2019, the e+ version of the Nissan Leaf has a range of up to 226 miles, yet costs just $36,550, making it good value for money as far as electric car - which generally command higher prices - are concerned.
+The S Plus version of the Nissan Leaf has a range of up to 226 miles, yet costs just $36,550, making it good value for money as far as electric cars – which generally command higher prices – are concerned.

-The flagship e+ model offers a 0-62 mph time of 7.1 seconds and a top speed of 91 mph, while Nissan is keen to publicize the car's one-pedal driving mode.
-In truth, this is a common feature of all electric cars, where the vehicle slows more quicker the further you lift the accelerator pedal, instead of coasting with minimal slowing like a non-electric car.
+The flagship Plus model offers a 0-62 mph time of 7.1 seconds and a top speed of 91 mph, while Nissan is keen to publicize the car's one-pedal driving mode.
+In truth, this is a common feature of all electric cars, where the vehicle slows more quickly the further you lift the accelerator pedal, instead of coasting with minimal slowing like a non-electric car.

 This is called regenerative braking and turns the electric motor into a generator, harvesting energy lost during coasting and braking back into the battery.

-When plugged into the fastest public charger, Nissan safe the Leaf e+ can refill its battery from 20 percent to 80 percent in around 60 minutes, somewhat slower than a Tesla using a Supercharger, or a car using the under-construction Electrify America network.
+When plugged into the fastest public charger, Nissan says the Leaf Plus can refill its battery from 20 percent to 80 percent in around 60 minutes, somewhat slower than a Tesla using a Supercharger, or a car using the under-construction Electrify America network.

-Finally, the last electric car to offer over 200 miles (just) is the e-tron SUV, the first electric car from Audi.
-To be joined by an entire e-tron family over the coming years the SUV is seen as a close rival to the Jaguar I-Pace, and the Mercedes EQC and BMW iX3, both due to arrive in the US in 2020.
+The e-tron SUV is the first electric car from Audi.
+To be joined by an entire e-tron family over the coming years, the SUV is seen as a close rival to the Jaguar I-Pace, and the Mercedes EQC and BMW iX3.

 A unique feature of the e-tron is how Audi offers a pair of cameras and displays instead of wing mirrors.
 This helps to reduce aerodynamic drag, thus increasing range, but despite being available in Europe, is still pending regulatory approval in the US.